bryawnie/vdf-golang/README.md

 sudo apt-get install cmake libgmp-dev libboost-python-dev $PYTHON_DEV_DEPENDENCY libboost-system-dev build-essential -y
 ```

-3. Edit `chiavdf/src/CMakeLists.txt` and turn on the `chiavdfc` option.
+3. Edit `chiavdf/src/CMakeLists.txt`, by turning on the `chiavdfc` option, and turning off the `python` option.
 ```
-option(BUILD_CHIAVDFC "Build the chiavdfc shared library" ON)
+option(BUILD_CHIAVDFC "Build the chiavdfc shared library" ON) option(BUILD_PYTHON "Build the python bindings for chiavdf" OFF)
 ```

 4. Create directory `chiavdf/build`.
 Then move into it.